Affine

 Process

-This project consisted of a three month research period and a three month design period.
-This process began with a literature review.
-A number of interviews were conducted over the course of the research portion of this project with experts in a variety of fields.
-The people I spoke to included a reconstructive and cosmetic plastic surgeon/hand surgeon, hand therapist, and the owner of an innovative wrist brace company.
+This project consisted of a three month research period followed by a three month design period.
+This process began with a literature review and a number of expert interviews.
+I spoke to people from variety of fields including hand surgery, hand therapy, and wrist brace design.
 All of these interviews provided important insights that impacted the rest of the design process.
-I also surveyed and spoke directly to people currently experiencing hand and wrist pain and joined many online groups to get a better understanding of what particular issues are currently being overlooked.
+I also surveyed and spoke directly to people currently experiencing hand and wrist pain to gain a better understanding of what particular issues are currently being overlooked.

-The health issues caused by using the wrong shaped or sized tools for the wrong tasks became apparent in my research and was reflected by my own experience with wrist pain.
+The health issues caused by using the wrong shaped or sized tools for the wrong tasks became apparent in my research and also reflected by my personal experience with wrist pain.
 The more I thought about it, the stranger it seemed that the tools we use at home might not fit us.
-Other things from clothes to desk chairs are adjustable, customizable, or sized, so why not the tools we use everyday?
-I also saw a lot of potential for further development with this concept.
-It could be easily adapted to be applied to tools and equipment in other contexts for different users.
+Other product like clothes to desk chairs are adjustable, customizable, or sized, so why not the tools we use everyday?

 Prototyping

 Prototyping was a constant, ongoing process throughout this project.
-I started without a clear idea of what my final redesigned object would be, or whether it would be a single object or a set with multiple objects.
-I knew from my research that using a knife was a common pain point for those with wrist pain, so I chose to use the knife handle as a proof of concept for my design.
 I began with lots of quick prototypes with plasticine, experimenting with ways of supporting the curves of the hand.
-From these quick plasticine experiments I moved on to foam modeling.
-As I continued prototyping throughout the concept development, my models became more defined and I moved onto 3d modeling, 3d printing, and finally CNC.
+From these quick plasticine experiments I moved on to foam modelling.
+As I continued prototyping throughout the concept development, my models became more defined and I moved onto 3D modelling, and finally 3D printing and CNC.

 Material and Manufacturing Exploration